AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/universal-editor/authoring.md

 1. The dragged component turns gray in the content tree, while your insertion point is represented by a blue line.
 Release the component to place it in its new location.

-The components are reordered in both the content tree and in the editor
+The components are reordered in both the content tree and in the editor.

+>[!NOTE]
+>
+>Components can not be moved between containers if a different [component filter](/help/implementing/universal-editor/customizing.md#filtering-components) is set between the source and target containers.

 ## Previewing Content {#previewing-content}